go-pantheon/fabrica-kit/README.md

-# vulcan-frame
+# go-pantheon

-**vulcan-frame** is a game server framework that is ready to use.
+**go-pantheon** is a game server framework that is ready to use.
 It provides a general server framework for microservices, allowing you to quickly build a high-performance and highly available game server cluster.

-## vulcan-pkg-app
+## vulcan-kit

-**vulcan-pkg-app** is a package that provides a general function for **vulcan-frame**.
-It provides the components of routing distribution and load balancing, link tracing, metrics, etc., which can be easily combined into **vulcan-frame**.
+**vulcan-kit** is a package that provides a general function for **go-pantheon**.
+It provides the components of routing distribution and load balancing, link tracing, metrics, etc., which can be easily combined into **go-pantheon**.
 It is based on [kratos](https://github.com/go-kratos/kratos).

 ## Components